matrix-org/matrix.org/content/docs/matrix-concepts/rooms_and_events/_index.md

 Some homeserver implementations like Synapse have a non-standard [Admin API](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/index.html) and more particularly an [API to make someone the room admin](https://matrix-org.github.io/synapse/latest/admin_api/rooms.html#make-room-admin-api).
-This doesn't mean homeserver administrators can't take over rooms as they please.
+This doesn't mean homeserver administrators can take over rooms as they please.

 When Walter calls the Make Room Admin API, Synapse is going to control Alice's